shuojiangliu/PowerServe/README.md

 ## Model Preparation

+> **Note: For all the subsequent steps, please use a smaller LLM like Llama3.2-1b rather than big models like Llama3.1-8b for SA8295.**

-For CPU-only execution, only `Models For CPU` is required.
-For NPU execution, both `Models For CPU` and `Models For NPU` is required.
+~~For CPU-only execution, only `Models For CPU` is required.
+For NPU execution, both `Models For CPU` and `Models For NPU` is required.~~

 Take llama3.1-8b-instruct model as example, the structure of model folder:
 ```shell